kbiakov/CodeView-Android/README.md

 ## Description
 CodeView contains 3 core parts to implement necessary logic:<br>

 1. <b>CodeClassifier</b> is trying to define what language presented in code snippet.
 It built upon <a href="https://github.com/ptnplanet/Java-Naive-Bayes-Classifier">Naive Bayes classifier</a>.
-There is no need to work with this class directly & you must just follow instructions below.<br>
+There is no need to work with this class directly & you must just follow instructions below. <font color="red">Experimental module, doesn't work properly!</font><br>

 2. For highlighting it uses <b>CodeHighlighter</b>, just highlights your code & returns formatted content.
 It based on Google Prettify and <a href="https://github.com/twalcari/java-prettify">their fork</a>.<br>

-3. <b>CodeView</b> & necessary adapter.<br>
+3. <b>CodeView</b> & related adapter.<br>

 ## Download
 Add it in your root ```build.gradle``` at the end of repositories: